ravindasenarath/aws-saa/README.md

     - Can't change once created
   - Can scale based on cloud watch alarms
   - Termination policies
-    - `default` Useful when Spot allocation strategy evaludated before any other policy.
+    - `default` Useful when Spot allocation strategy evaluated before any other policy.
     - `AllocationStrategy` When instance type has changed
     - `OldestLanuchTemplate` When launch template has changed
     - `OldestLaunchConfiguration` When Launch configuration has changed